 - Philosophers

-Famous Intrapersonal Intelligence Person: Mother Teresa
+Intrapersonal Intelligence: Mother Teresa

 Other Intrapersonal Intelligent people